UNMECE231Fall2021/homework-0/README.md

         sudo apt install git

 ## Using git and github
 [Here](https://www.youtube.com/watch?v=w3jLJU7DT5E) is a quick video on what github is.
-Please create an account on [github](https://github.com/) and create a new repository.
-WHEN YOU SIGN UP FOR GITHUB, PLEASE DO NOT USE YOUR UNM EMAIL, YOU WANT THIS ACCOUNT TO EXIST AFTER YOU GRADUATE.
-The idea is that you KEEP ADDING CODE THROUGHOUT YOUR CAREER AS A PROGRAMMER.
+Please create an account on [github](https://github.com/) and create a new repository. **WHEN YOU SIGN UP FOR GITHUB, PLEASE DO NOT USE YOUR UNM EMAIL, YOU WANT THIS ACCOUNT TO EXIST AFTER YOU GRADUATE.
+The idea is that you KEEP ADDING CODE THROUGHOUT YOUR CAREER AS A PROGRAMMER**.
 Feel free to name your new repository anything you want (please keep it appropriate and somewhat professional).
 Also, initialize your git repo with a README.md.
 You will be writing things like what kind of code the git repo has, what does the code do, how to use the code, etc..., to your README file.

 Once you have created your git repository (repo) in github, open a terminal and type: